ufal/npfl122/exam/questions.md

   through them (would vanilla DQN, vanilla REINFORCE, vanilla actor-critic work with recurrent neural networks)?
 [5]

+#### Questions@:, Lecture 7 Questions
 - Explain the difference between a regular Actor-critic and Parallel Advantage Actor Critic algorithms.
 [5]

+- Considering continuous actions modeled by a normal distribution with diagonal covariance, describe how is the policy distribution computed (network architecture, output activation functions) and how does the loss of a simple REINFORCE algorithm look like.
+[5]

+- Formulate the deterministic policy gradient theorem for
+  $\nabla_{\boldsymbol\theta} v_\pi(s)$.
+[5]

+- Formulate the deterministic policy gradient theorem for
+  $\nabla_{\boldsymbol\theta} J(\boldsymbol\theta)$.
+[5]

+- Prove the part of the deterministic policy gradient theorem showing the value of $\nabla_{\boldsymbol\theta} v_\pi(s)$.
+[10]

+- Write down the critic loss (or its derivative) and the actor policy loss (or its derivative) of the Deep Determinisic Policy Gradients (DDPG) algorithm.
+Make sure to distinguish the target networks from the ones being trained.
+[10]

+- How is the return estimated in the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm?
+[5]

+- Write down the critic loss (or its derivative) and the actor policy loss (or its derivative) of the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm.
+Make sure to distinguish the target networks from the ones being trained.
+[10]